Updated: 15 June 2023

 Data is collected from all local and county authorities.

+Editing is defined here as checking, examining and amending data.
 Data from the local and county authorities is reported electronically.
 The deadline for submitting reports on cultural facilities is February 15.

 The data reported through the web portal are subject to controls in order to ensure that there are no discrepancies in the files.